kitforbes/1PasswordPS/README.md

 A module to interact with a 1Password account.

+## Requirements

+- `op.exe` version `0.5.6`

 ## Notes

 This module is in early development and I would not advise using it quite yet.
 Please look through the code before using this, as your 1Password content may be exposed.

 ## References